Considerations When Consuming Web Services

 In the orchestration, define a late bound port and define the message types.
 For most cases where no property promotion or distinguished field access is needed, the type can be defined as XMLDocument.
 Select PassThrough pipelines with this type.

 In BizTalk Server Administration console, in the Web Service tab in the SOAP Transport Properties dialog box of the SOAP send port, specify that you want to use that proxy that you created.
 You will also need to specify assembly, type, and method.
-For more information, see the SOAP Transport Properties Dialog Box, Web service tab in the UI guidance and Developers reference.
+For more information, see the SOAP Transport Properties Dialog Box, Web service tab in the UI guidance and developers API namespace reference.

 Adding a Web reference to a consumed Web service that contains a Web method expecting generic based parameters will cause a compilation error